 Gadolinium-enhanced magnetic resonance imaging (MRI)

-Prognosis of Meniere Disease
+Prognosis for Meniere Disease

 Treatment of Meniere Disease

-Drugs such as meclizine or lorazepam to relieve sudden attacks of vertigo
+Medications such as meclizine or lorazepam to relieve sudden attacks of vertigo

-Drugs such as prochlorperazine to relieve vomiting
+Medications such as prochlorperazine to relieve vomiting

 Invasive treatments for Meniere disease

-If endolymphatic sac decompression fails, doctors may need to destroy the inner ear structures that are causing the symptoms by injecting a solution of gentamicin through the eardrum into the middle ear.
+If endolymphatic sac decompression is ineffective, doctors may need to destroy the inner ear structures that are causing the symptoms by injecting a solution of gentamicin through the eardrum into the middle ear.
 Gentamicin selectively destroys balance function before affecting hearing, but hearing loss is still a risk.
 The risk of hearing loss is lower if doctors inject the gentamicin only once and wait 4 weeks before repeating if necessary.

 When vertigo is disabling and hearing has deteriorated in the involved ear, the semicircular canals Vestibular system can be removed in a procedure called a labyrinthectomy.
 Hearing restoration in these cases is sometimes possible with a cochlear implant Cochlear Implants Many causes of hearing loss have no cure.
 In these cases, treatment involves compensating for the hearing loss as much as possible.
 Most people with moderate to severe loss use hearing aids... read more .